 Accommodation and Meals

 Dining at Oxford is not an experience to be missed!
-The food at Merton and Worcester is said to be some of the best on campus.
+The food at Merton is said to be some of the best on campus.
 Your meals are included: breakfast and morning coffee every day, lunch on weekdays, and dinner on weekdays and Sundays.
 Lunch is an informal self-service meal.
-Dinner is a formal meal on Mondays, Tuesdays, and Wednesdays (business attire is encouraged) and informal on Thursdays, Fridays, and Sundays.
+Dinner is a formal meal two days a week (business attire is encouraged) and informal the other days.
 Meals are served in the magnificently appointed Hall, where historical figures such as Elizabeth I have dined.
 Meals also provide opportunities to get to know your fellow scholars as well as plan trips and free-time activities.

 Staff members dine in Hall at High Table.
 Each evening, they invite a few students to join them for cocktails and dinner.
 Joining faculty at High Table—literally, a table raised on a platform above the rest—is a unique Oxford tradition not to be missed.
 Every scholar has the opportunity to eat at High Table once during the program.